omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you have an NED file with older syntax, you can still open it.
 A context menu item allows you to convert it to the new syntax.
-If the NED file is already using the new syntax, the :guilabel:`Convert to 4.x Format` menu item is disabled.
+If the NED file already uses the new syntax, the :guilabel:`Convert to 4.x Format` menu item is disabled.

 View Documentation
 ^^^^^^^^^^^^^^^^^^

-Hovering the mouse over a NED type name will display the documentation in a "tooltip" window, which can be made persistent by hitting :kbd:`F2`.
+Hovering the mouse over a NED type name displays the documentation in a "tooltip" window, which can be made persistent by hitting :kbd:`F2`.

 Content Assist
 ^^^^^^^^^^^^^^

 If you need help, just press :kbd:`Ctrl+SPACE`.
-The editor will offer possible words or templates.
-This is context sensitive, so it will offer only valid suggestions.
-Content assist is also a good way of exploring the new NED syntax and features.
+The editor offers possible words or templates.
+This is context-sensitive, so it only offers valid suggestions.
+Content assist is also a good way to explore the new NED syntax and features.

 .. figure:: pictures/NED-TextEditorCA.png
    :width: 60%